-Golden Globes 2022: The nominees in full
+Golden Globes 2022: The winners and nominees

 - Billy Porter, Pose

-- Jeremy Strong, Succession
+- WINNER: Jeremy Strong, Succession

 - Omar Sy, Lupin